BigBangData/TimesheetAnalysis/README.md

 My wife owns a bookkeeping 📚 business and we found some ways for me to help her automate and analyze 📈 things.

-I've been learning [shiny](https://shiny.rstudio.com/) with projects such as [this](https://bigbangdata.shinyapps.io/shinyapp/) and thought it'd be a good tool for her since downloading and running R is more user-friendly to non-programmers than the whole python 🐍🐍🐍 ecosystem and running a local app is better for security 🔐and privacy.
+I've been learning [shiny](https://shiny.rstudio.com/) with projects such as [this](https://bigbangdata.shinyapps.io/shinyapp/) and thought it'd be a good tool for her since downloading and running R is more user-friendly to non-programmers than the whole Python 🐍🐍🐍 ecosystem and running a local app is better for security 🔐and privacy.

 In `v1` of this project we used Excel as input-output to an R script.
 In `v2` we used Excel as input and a local shiny app as output.
 This public-facing `v3` of the project recreates the shiny app with fake data...